-MPWMD applied for and acquired ESA Section 7 coverage starting in 2009 to conduct a markrecapture study as part of its semi-annual renewal of staff Scientific Collecting Permits from CDFW.
+MPWMD applied for and acquired ESA Section 7 coverage starting in 2009 to conduct a mark-recapture study as part of its semi-annual renewal of staff Scientific Collecting Permits from CDFW.
 These have been replaced by the agency's triennial "entity" permit good through 2020.
-No winter or spring/summer 2017-2018 population censuses were conducted this RY due to high lagoon levels after lagoon closure and throughout the RY, until the lagoon was breached, making it ineffective to seine the lagoon.
+No winter or spring/summer 2018-2019 population censuses were conducted this RY due to high lagoon levels after lagoon closure and throughout the RY, until the lagoon was breached, making it ineffective to seine the lagoon.
 High lagoon levels and thick shoreline vegetation, all of which are very beneficial to fish and wildlife, are making it difficult to sample the lagoon for steelhead in may RYs.

-C. Identify Feasible Alternatives to Maintain Adequate Lagoon Volume

-The purpose of this mitigation measure is to determine the volume required to keep the lagoon in a stable condition that can adequately support plants and wildlife.
-It is envisioned that alternative means to achieve and maintain the desired volume will be compared, and the most cost-effective means selected.
+C. Identify Feasible Alternatives to Maintain Adequate Lagoon Volume means to achieve and maintain the desired volume will be compared, and the most cost-effective means selected.
 One alternative that may achieve these goals is the development of a water supply project that can reliably provide more water to the Monterey Peninsula and result in reduced diversions from the Carmel River; however, few other feasible alternatives have materialized in spite of extensive evaluation.
-MPWMD staff previously estimated that approximately 8 cfs, or about 16 acre feet per day (AFD), can percolate through the barrier beach when the outlet is closed and lagoon water levels are stable at relatively high elevations (8 - 9 feet).
+MPWMD staff previously estimated that approximately 8 cfs, or about 16 acre feet per day (AFD), can percolate through the barrier beach when the outlet is closed and lagoon water levels are stable at relatively high elevations (8-9 feet).
 This seepage rate was determined utilizing continuous streamflow data from the Carmel River at Highway 1 Bridge gaging station and the 1997 lagoon stage volume relationship over the 1991-2005 period.
 However, in May and June 2009, following the manual lagoon mouth closure on May 18, 2009, streamflow and lagoon storage data showed that 12 cfs or 24 AFD percolated through the beach berm and into the surrounding wetlands (based on an updated 2007 lagoon storage table).
 It is postulated that increased infiltration capacity of the lagoon may be due to a combination of the excavation of an outlet channel to the south, the two South Arm excavations in 2004 and 2007, and that the manual lagoon mouth closure results in a higher water surface elevation than was typical of the 1991-2005 period.
 A higher water surface elevation likely results in flow through the outlet channel that then percolates into the beach.
 This volume of water passing through the beach is significant, and is equivalent to about two-thirds of the daily Carmel River diversions historically needed to meet a portion of the municipal demand of the Monterey Peninsula during the summer.
 No treated water from the CAWD was added to the lagoon in this RY.
 There were concerns about the effects the recycled CAWD water might have on water quality in the lagoon, which might affect both juvenile steelhead and red-legged frog habitat values, so the action ceased until impact evaluations could be completed.
 Those studies have been suspended indefinitely (see Section XVIII-A above).
 No water from an existing agricultural well was added to the lagoon in this RY.
 Determination of desirable lagoon volume will be conducted in conjunction with the monitoring studies noted above and the findings of the Lagoon Enhancement Plan.
 Development of feasible alternative means to provide adequate volume to sustain healthy lagoon habitat throughout the dry season continues to be sought by the District.